MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/swipeview.md

 ## Open and close a SwipeView programmatically

 `SwipeView` includes `Open` and `Close` methods, which programmatically open and close the swipe items, respectively.
+By default, these methods will animate the `SwipeView` when its opened or closed.

 The `Open` method requires an `OpenSwipeItem` argument, to specify the direction the `SwipeView` will be opened from.
 The `OpenSwipeItem` enumeration has four members: